 EU-Japan EPA Forum Background

 Japan is the EU’s second biggest trading partner in Asia after China.
-The EU and Japan comprise more than 600 million people, constituting nearly 30% of global GDP and 40% of world trade.
 With the EU and Japan embarking on the largest free trade agreement, significant trade and investment opportunities will arise across key industries in two of the world’s most advanced economics once the Economic Partnership Agreement (EPA) enters into force by early 2019.

 As a result of regulatory streamlining, the removal of technical trade barriers and the elimination of approximately 97 percent of import tariffs, the EPA is projected to more than double European exports to Japan from circa €80bn a year to over €180bn a year within a 10-year time frame, with a similar dramatic increase in Japanese exports to the EU going from €55bn to over €140bn.